slawlor/ractor_actors/README.md

 1. Filewatcher (feature `filewatcher`) - Watch files and directories for changes.
 Built with `notify`.
 2. Tcp actors (feature `net`) - Listen for incoming connections and handle messages in/out from them as sessions.
+3. Cron management actor (feature `time`) - A basic cron-job managing actor, which supports the full cron syntax and will execute operations on a period

 ## Contributors